Kathy Otten

 Generally on my desk top on my back porch.

-How much time do you devote to writing each week?
-Do you have a day every week that you take off?
+writing each week?
+Do you have a day

 I work 40hrs a week.
 This week I’m working 50, so a specific writing time varies.
 Aside from that time, are family obligations, appointments, housework, meals, etc. Then with the remaining time there is social media, blogging, email, research, editing, workshops I teach, reading critique copies for others, meetings, my weekly critique group and if there is anything left, I write.
 I took a workshop at the conference on sprint writing, so my plan is to incorporate work on dedicating time for that and creating maximum word counts.

-What is a genre that you have not attempted that you would like to try?
+What is a genre that you have not

 Some day I’d like to try a M/M historical mystery.
 But unless the characters speak to me I won’t do it.

-Is there anything you would like readers to know about you?
+there anything you would like readers to know about you?

 I have a pretty ordinary life.
 Boring, by most standards.
 My husband and I did dairy farm together years ago.
 That was a bit different.
 And my first grandchild, Leo Michael, was born on Easter.